mlcommons/medperf/docs/getting_started/setup.md

 For this tutorial, you should spawn a local MedPerf server for the MedPerf client to communicate with.
 Note that this server will be hosted on your `localhost` and not on the internet.

-1. Install the server requirements ensuring you are in MedPerf's root folder (skip if you have already installed them):
+1. Install the server requirements ensuring you are in MedPerf's root folder:

     ```bash
     pip install -r server/requirements.txt